 One of the most distressing penalties for a DV assault conviction is the no-contact order.
 A no-contact order can be issued by the court for up to two years in a domestic violence misdemeanor case and for a lifetime in felony cases.
 It prevents you from having contact with your loved one or, in some cases, your children.
 If you work with the other party, you may even have to find another job.

 Prosecutors will try to use the no-contact order to leverage you into accepting a plea deal.
 Do not accept this "deal."
 There are many hidden consequences, including a lifelong criminal record, that can prevent you from getting employment or pursuing your desired profession.

 Our lawyers are very adept at resolving DV cases in ways that minimize the penalties our clients face, whether that means winning at trial or negotiating with prosecutors for a more reasonable result.

-Possible Penalties for Domestic Violence Charges in Washington State
+Possible Penalties Of A Domestic Violence Conviction In Washington State

 In Washington state, DV misdemeanors are punishable by up to $1,000 in fines and 90 days in jail.
 A gross misdemeanor is punishable by up to $5,000 in fines and a year in jail.

 There are also added penalties not found in most criminal cases, including one year of required domestic violence defender treatment.
 This is a statutorily approved program that consists of 32 sessions over 26 weeks, including six monthly follow-ups.
 This is a huge time commitment and can end up costing you thousands of dollars.
 Our Washington DV defense lawyers are skilled at arguing that this type of treatment is unwarranted in many domestic violence cases.